chains-project/dirty-waters/steps.md

 latest update: 01/20/2024

 ## Get all dependencies list
 To get all the dependencies used in [MetaMask Extension 11.4.1](https://github.com/MetaMask/metamask-extension/releases/tag/v11.4.1), firstly we use command `yarn list` to get the dependency tree and saved it to [11.4.1_extension_tree.txt](wallets/Metamask/deps_list/11.4.1_extension_tree.txt).
-Then [extract script](/wallets/Metamask/deps_list/extract_deps.py) is used to get the list of all dependencies:
+Then [extract script](/wallets/Metamask/deps_list/extract_deps_latest.py) is used to get the list of all dependencies:
 - *_deps_list_gav.txt contains all dependencies including patches and version
-- *_without_npm_nopatchdetail.txt contains all dependencies including version and patch's dependency but exclude patches details and 'npm' string(so the patch here doesn't have version)
+- *_gav_without_npm.txt contains all dependencies including version but exclude all patches
-- *_deps_list_nopatchdetail.txt excude all version info
+- *_deps_list.txt excude all version info(also without all patches)
+- *_deps_list_patches.txt contains all the patches

-we use *_withouxt_npm_nopatchdetail.txt for future analysis
+we use *_withouxt_npm.txt for future analysis

-for Metamask 11.4.1, `deps_list_gav.txt` contains 3335 dependencies. `without_npm_nopatchdetail` contains 3329 dependencies, that's because some of the patches are made for the same dependency. `deps_list_nopatchdetail` contains 2628 dependencies since some dependencies have different resolutions.
+for Metamask 11.4.1, `deps_list_gav.txt` contains 3335 dependencies. `without_npm` contains 3289 dependencies, that's because the 46 patches are excluded . `deps_lis` contains 2603 dependencies since some dependencies have different resolutions.`deps_list_patches` contains 46 patches.

 ### why we get some `@patch` in the dependencies?